 Bank regulation in the United States has been substantially changed and expanded in the wake of the financial crisis, including most recently as follows.
+On October 22, 2014 the final U.S. credit risk retention rule was adopted, which will require certain sponsors of asset-backed securities ("ABS") to retain not less than five percent of the credit risk of the assets collateralizing the ABS issuance.

-On October 30, 2015, the Board of Governors of the Federal Reserve System (the "Federal Reserve Board") issued its own proposal to impose TLAC requirements on U.S. intermediate holding companies owned by the largest, most systemically important foreign banking organizations (such as BNP Paribas).
-The Federal Reserve Board's final rule imposing enhanced prudential standards on the U.S. operations of large foreign banks will require the Bank to create a new intermediate holding company ("IHC") for its U.S. subsidiaries by July 1, 2016, which will be required to comply with risk-based and leverage capital requirements, liquidity requirements, supervisory stress testing and capital planning requirements as well as other prudential requirements on a stand-alone basis.
-In addition, on March 4, 2016, the Federal Reserve Board reproposed single counterparty credit limits that would apply to both the U.S. IHCs and the combined U.S. operations (including U.S. branch operations) of systemically important foreign banking organizations (such as BNP Paribas).
+Moreover, the Board of Governors of the Federal Reserve System's (the "Federal Reserve Board") final rule imposing enhanced prudential standards on the U.S. operations of large foreign banks will require the Bank to create a new intermediate holding company for its U.S. subsidiaries by July 1, 2016, which will be required to comply with risk-based and leverage capital requirements, liquidity requirements, supervisory stress testing and capital planning requirements as well as other prudential requirements on a stand-alone basis.
+Finally, the "Volcker Rule", adopted by the U.S. regulatory authorities in December 2013, places certain restrictions on the ability of U.S. and non-U.S. banking entities to engage in proprietary trading and to sponsor or invest in private equity and hedge funds; conformance with the Volcker Rule is currently required by July 21, 2015, although the Federal Reserve Board has indicated that the conformance deadline for pre-2014 "legacy" investments in and relationships with private equity and hedge funds will be extended until July 21, 2017.